Sherman5A/apple-silicon/report/report.md

 encoding to 3D rendering, you're going to be able to do a lot more on your notebook than you originally thought possible'.
 Developments in mobile processors expanded the capabilities of MacBooks to equal their desktop equivalents.
-Similarly to PowerPC, relations with Intel started to strain.
+Similarly to PowerPC, relations with Intel deteriorated.
 First, Apple desired to use Intel modems in their smartphones;
-however, in 2017 Intel's modems suffered technical issues, requiring multiple redesigns, delaying the project, missing deadlines, and generating anxiety for Apple's executives [@intel-modem].
+however, in 2017 the modems suffered issues, requiring multiple redesigns, delaying the project, and disappointing Apple's executives [@intel-modem].
-Furthermore, Intel proceeded to encounter large supply issues in 2018 and 2019, forcing them to prioritise high performance Xeon and i9 / i7 processors instead of their lower-end offerings [@intel-cpu-shortages].
-Apple suffered from these shortages, 'For your Mac business overall we faced some processor constraints in the March quarter, leading to a 5 percent revenue decline compared to last year.
+Furthermore, Intel encountered supply issues in 2018 and 2019, forcing prioritisation of high performance Xeon and i9 / i7 processors instead of lower-end offerings [@intel-cpu-shortages].
+Apple suffered from these shortages, 'For our Mac business overall we faced some processor constraints in the March quarter, leading to a 5 percent revenue decline compared to last year.
 But we believe that our Mac revenue would have been up compared to last year without these constraints' [@apple-q2-2019].
-Therefore, Apple, having already developed processors for their iPhone and Apple Watch lines, decided to transition from Intel to in-house Apple Silicon.
+Therefore, Apple, having developed processors for their iPhone and Apple Watch lines, decided to transition to in-house Apple Silicon.

 # AMD